Module 3: Object References, Linked Lists and Classes

 6. Practice Activities

-Instead of using CodeSignal Arcade which is no longer available, we recommend the following LeetCode collections that follow the same principles and provide great alternatives for interview preparation:
+Instead of using CodeSignal Arcade which is no longer available, we recommend the following LeetCode collections that focus on linked lists and object-oriented programming: